unrealgt/unrealgt.github.io/content/basics/generating-the-first-images.md

 A Streamer component streams generated Data.
 In this case the generated image will be streamed into a file.

 To link the streamer with a generator select the image generator from the dropdown.

-If it doesn't show up hit compile at the top and retry.
+Due to a limitation the dropdown will only list components after the blueprint was compiled, so if your ImageGenerator doesn't show up at first hit compile at the top and retry.

 {{< figure src="../images/file_streamer_properties.png" class="captionleft" height="300">}}